 3. Use A Vitamin C Serum

 Vitamin C is a potent antioxidant that’s considered an A-list ingredient in skincare due to its numerous, research-backed skin benefits.
 Whether you want to visibly even out your skin tone, minimize the look of wrinkles or target blemishes, vitamin C is not to be missed in your routine.
-Vitamin C serums are an especially effective, gentle and non-invasive way to minimize the appearance of dark spots.
-Vitamin C also helps to visibly even out skin tone and diminish the look of fine lines and wrinkles.
+Vitamin C serums are an especially effective, gentle and non-invasive way to minimize the appearance of stubborn dark spots.
 However, not all vitamin C serums are created equal.
-Vitamin C is notoriously unstable and when exposed to air, light and water, degrades at a rapid pace, eventually becoming inactive.
+Vitamin C is notoriously unstable and when exposed to air, light and water degrades at a rapid pace, eventually becoming inactive.
 Thankfully, due to advancements in cosmetic science there are more stable versions of vitamin C available, such as tetrahexyldecyl ascorbate, found in our Arctic-C Vitamin C Brightening Serum.

 4. Apply Topical Antioxidants To Your Skin